 B. LOCAL PLANNING AGENCY RECOMMENDATION AND FINDINGS OF FACT SUMMARY

-- 1. RECOMMENDATION:

-- 2. BASIS AND RECOMMENDED FINDINGS OF FACT:
+- 1. RECOMMENDATION: The LPA recommends that the Board of County Commissioners transmit the proposed amendment. - 2.
+BASIS AND RECOMMENDED FINDINGS OF FACT: The LPA accepted the findings of fact as advanced by staff.

-- C. VOTE:
+C. VOTE: